-Internal Scholarships are awarded through the Financial Aid Office.
-Some Endowed and other Privately Sponsored are administered by, or in conjunction with, various components of the University of Hawai'i.
+Internal Scholarships and privately donated scholarships are awarded through the Financial Aid Office.
+Some Endowed and other Privately Sponsored scholarships are administered by, or in conjunction with, various components of the University of Hawai'i.
 Information on endowed and other scholarships that are privately sponsored may by obtained by contacting the address above.